-4 It may be the practice inIn certain types of arbitration, such as maritime, sports or commodities arbitration, to draw arbitrators may be drawn from a smaller or specialised pool of individuals.
-If in such or selected from a mandatory list.
-Parties active in those fields it is the may be aware of a custom and or practice for appointing parties to frequently to appoint the same arbitration should be familiarmultiple appointments may still be desirable consistent with such custom and practices section 3.1.3, the scope of disclosure and consequences of repeat appointments may differ from those set forth in these Guidelines.
+In certain types of arbitration, such as maritime, sports or commodities arbitration, arbitrators may be drawn from a specialised pool of individuals or selected from a mandatory list.
+Parties active in those fields may be aware of a custom or practice for appointing parties frequently to appoint the same arbitrator in different cases.
+In that event, while disclosure of multiple appointments may still be desirable consistent with section 3.1.3, the scope of disclosure and consequences of repeat appointments may differ from those set forth in these Guidelines.